vercel-community/php/README.md

 }
 ```

-It's also good thing to create `.nowignore` file and put `/vendor` folder to this file.
+It's also good thing to create `.vercelignore` file and put `/vendor` folder to this file.
 It will not upload
 `/vendor` folder to Vercel platform.

 </details>